Alafun/BananaChatBot/README.md

 # BananaChatBot
  Task for NLP(Natural Language Process) class.
- If you love the repo or the repo is helpful for you, the star ⭐ is welcomed 🤗.
+ If you love the repo or the repo is helpful for you, the star ⭐ is welcomed 🤗. </br>
+ **But the repo is only to record the time about my life and happiness.🤗 Peace and love 🤟**

   Deployment:  [ ![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)   ](https://colab.research.google.com/drive/15xKwj3iOQkWaTKy6fUdbnA1w3qvlVX8t?usp=sharing) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Alafun/BananaChatBot/HEAD)